Albert Cedric Gordon1

 Mathilda Ebenhack & Andrew Danenhauer

-Andrew Felix Danenhauer was born on 24 November 1890 in Cincinnati, Hamilton Co., Ohio.1,2 He was the son of Andrew Danenhauer and Jeanette Frye.1 Andrew Felix Danenhauer married Mathilda Amelia Ebenhack, daughter of John Ebenhack and Emma Walz, on 11 March 1916 in Cincinnati.1 Andrew Felix Danenhauer was in military service in World War I, with the rank of Sergeant.1,3 He married Leona Kreagloh on 8 November 1946 in Columbus, Franklin Co., Ohio.
+Andrew Felix Danenhauer was born on 24 November 1890 in Cincinnati, Hamilton County, Ohio.1,2 He was the son of Andrew Danenhauer and Jeanette Frye.1 Andrew Felix Danenhauer married Mathilda Amelia Ebenhack, daughter of John Ebenhack and Emma Walz, on 11 March 1916 in Cincinnati.1 Andrew Felix Danenhauer was in military service in World War I, with the rank of Sergeant between 1918 and 1919.
+He was still in Germany in May, 1919, after the war had ended.1,3,4 He was incarcerated at in 1940 in The London Prison Farm, Union Township, Madison County, Ohio.
+His crime and length of sentence are currently unknown.5 He married Leona Kreagloh on 8 November 1946 in Columbus, Franklin County, Ohio.
 This marriage was legally invalid since Andrew was never divorced from Mathilda.
-It is not known how much of this was known to his second wife.4 Andrew Felix Danenhauer died on 2 July 1965 in Columbus at age 74.1,5,4 He was buried on 6 July 1965 in Dayton National Cemetery, plot 11 25 14, Dayton, Montgomery Co., Ohio.3 He was a professional baseball player (pitcher), and later an umpire for leagues in the Cincinnati area.
-He was known as "Lefty Danenhauer."1
+It is not known how much of this was known to his second wife.6 Andrew Felix Danenhauer died on 2 July 1965 in Columbus at age 74.1,7,6 He was buried on 6 July 1965 in Dayton National Cemetery, section 11 row 25 site 14, Dayton, Montgomery County, Ohio.3 He was a professional baseball player (pitcher), and later an umpire for leagues in the Cincinnati area.
+He was known as "Lefty Danenhauer."
+An article in a 1917 newspaper describes him shutting out a team from Hamilton, Ohio.1,8

 Citations